pavelt224/Pandas_School_District_Analysis/README.md

 With the ninth graders' math and reading scores removed, Thomas High School's math and reading scores only alter significantly, and Thomas High School remains in the district's Top Five Schools.

-Scores based on how much money the school spends Thomas High School's spending per student increased from $638.00 to $888.53 after excluding the ninth graders' math and reading scores.
+Scores based on how much money the school spends Thomas High School's spending per student increased up to $638.00 after excluding the ninth graders' math and reading scores.

 Scores for schools of various sizes
 By eliminating the ninth graders' math and reading scores from Thomas High School, the scores by school size are also marginally influenced.

 Scores for different types of schools
 Excluding the ninth graders' math and reading scores from Thomas High School has a minor impact on the scores by school type size.